 Options bought = Options premium paid * Lot size * Number of Contracts

-In case of any other derivative exposure, this exposure is proposed to be computed as the notional market value of the contract.
+In case of any other derivative exposure, this exposure is proposed to be calculated as the notional market value of the contract.

 Question#9 – What do you know by Side-pocket Funds?

 Answer: These are separate funds for storing illiquid securities from other liquid investments of the funds.
-Such funds are not available to all the investors and are normally for those who were investors at the time of creation.
-The investment normally remains locked till these securities are liquidated.
-The value of these securities may also not be available and hence its valuation may be done at cost and kept flat across.
+Such funds are not available to all the investors and are generally for investors at the time of creation.
+The investment remains typically locked until these securities are liquidated.
+The value of these securities may also not be available, and hence its valuation may be done at cost and kept flat across.
 One can also use prices as per Bloomberg.

 Question#10 – Do hedge funds have a lock-up period?